Rahmanunjan/Artpay/README.md

 * A trusted system of payment between the Artists and art buyer.
 * Ensuring Buyers recieve their artworks.

 ***71% of UK Artists who took part in Exhibitions havent been paid in the last 3 years.*** This has lead to many artists earning below the minimum wage or changing professions.
 Current Escrow paltforms are centralised and provide the risk of funds being misplaced, stolen or withheld.
-Sadly, many many Art houses have deliberately witheld Artists payments or inisted on paying them instalmentally.
+Sadly, many Art houses have deliberately witheld Artists payments or inisted on paying them instalmentally.

 # PROJECT DIAGRAM